Ways to Give

-There are many ways to support Dalhousie through your estate planning.
-Here are the most common types of planned gifts we receive:
+There are many ways to support Dalhousie through your estate.
+Here are the most common types of legacy gifts:

 - Specific bequest: A gift of a set amount of money or a specific asset, such as property or securities.

 - Residual bequest: A gift of all or a share of whatever is left in the estate after expenses and other legacy gifts have been distributed.